linuxacademy/content-dynamodb-deepdive/6.2.2-Aggregation_With_Streams/README.md

 Create an IAM role with the following properties:

 Trusted entity – Lambda
-Permissions – `AWSLambdaDynamoDBExecutionRole`, `AmazonDynamoDBFullAccess` Role name – `lambda-dynamodb-aggregation-streams-role`
+Permissions – `AWSLambdaDynamoDBExecutionRole`, `AmazonDynamoDBFullAccess`
+Role name – `Lambda-AggregateVotesStreams-Role`

+## Create Lambda Function

+Name - `AggregateVotesStreams`

+Runtime - `Python 3.7`

+Use the execution role created above.

+Use `lambda_function.py` in this directory.